A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 OpenAI's trajectory matters beyond the company itself.
 The firm has become the public face of AI progress, the benchmark against which other companies are measured, and the template for "AI startup" strategies.
 If OpenAI succeeds despite warning signs, it validates "growth at any cost" approaches in AI.
 If it stumbles, it could trigger broader AI investment retrenchment.

-The $600 billion question that Sequoia posed remains unanswered: the AI industry is investing far more capital than it's generating in revenue.
+The $600 billion question that Sequoia posed in 2024 remains partially answered: the AI industry is investing far more capital than it's generating in revenue, but revenue is growing faster than expected.
 Some companies will successfully bridge that gap.
 Others will become cautionary tales.
-The evidence suggests OpenAI is more likely to be in the latter category—not because AI isn't transformative, but because the company's execution, governance, and business model show more parallels to failed hype cycles than to successful platform businesses.
+The evidence on OpenAI is genuinely mixed—improving unit economics but massive future commitments, strong revenue growth but intensifying competition.

 WeWork convinced investors that it was a "technology company" transforming real estate.
 It was actually a real estate company with unsustainable unit economics and a charismatic founder who believed his own narrative.
-OpenAI has convinced investors that it's building AGI and capturing the AI revolution.
-It might be.
-Or it might be burning billions to train models that competitors will match while offering consumer/enterprise products that lack durable differentiation and margins.
+OpenAI is building something more substantive—real AI capabilities that are genuinely useful.
+But the $500 billion valuation requires it to be not just good, but dominant, in a market where dominance is proving elusive.

 Only time will tell whether this analysis ages like "Google will never make money" or "Pets.com is the future of retail."
 But in investing and business analysis, you make decisions based on available evidence, not unknown futures.
-And the evidence, as of October 2025, flashes more warnings than promises.
-GPT-5's August 2025 release—with benchmark improvements but mixed user reception and no fundamental shift in competitive dynamics—suggests the pattern of incremental progress rather than breakthrough innovation continues.
+And the evidence, as of December 2025, shows a company that's executing well operationally but facing structural headwinds: commodification, competition, and commitments that require near-perfect execution to justify.

 [3] Woo, A. & Nix, N. "OpenAI Projects $11.6 Billion Revenue Next Year" The Information (September 2024).
 Link